rosshemsley/SublimeClangFormat/README.md

 format, and also the original Sublime Text plugin on which this package is based.

-Why not go and watch the video that got me interested in clang-format in the first place:
+Also, why not go and watch the video that got me interested in clang-format in the first place?

 http://channel9.msdn.com/Events/GoingNative/2013/The-Care-and-Feeding-of-C-s-Dragons